Orchids 101 - Care Tips

 Water your orchid when the bark medium has dried out.
 Thoroughly soak the pot, letting water run through medium multiple times using the faucet or watering can in the sink.
 Alternatively, soak the entire pot in water for at least 20 minutes.
 Let excess water drain out before returning the orchid to its regular place.

 It's best not to rely on a fixed schedule given variables in pot size and seasonal changes in light levels and temperatures.
 Instead regularly check the medium for any moisture while remembering not to overwater.
 Excess moisture crowds out oxygen which can lead to root rot.
-Casey has found his Phalaenopsis needs water approximately every 4-5 days in the summer but only every 7-8 days in the winter.
+I have found my Phalaenopsis needs water approximately every 4-5 days in the summer but only every 7-8 days in the winter.

 3) Fertilize

-All orchids should receive fertilizer - Casey recommends lightly fertilizing on a monthly basis.
+All orchids should receive fertilizer - I recommend lightly fertilizing on a monthly basis.
 Choose slow release Osmocote or specially compounded orchid fertilizers that are water-soluble (e.g. Jacks 30-10-10).

 5) Repotting

-Healthy orchids can go without repotting for one, two or even three years as long as the soil medium holds up and supports the plant.
-Its time to repot When the medium breaks down or if the plant outgrows its pot as indicated by emergence of multiple root shoots above the pot level.
+Healthy orchids can go without repotting for one, two, or even three years as long as the soil medium holds up and supports the plant.
+Its time to repot when the potting medium breaks down or if the plant outgrows its pot as indicated by emergence of multiple root shoots above the pot level.